KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 1. From the distribution of ratings chart, which rating has the most user reviews?
 Least user reviews?
 2. From the distribution of sentiments chart, what are the total number of user reviews from each sentiment?
-3. Based off the findings from the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
+3. Based off the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
-  How many reviews make up his sentimtent?
+   How many reviews make up this sentiment?
 4. What app version has the most user reviews?
 5. Are there any major differences in sentiments between app versions 3.9.4.0 and 4.99.1.1(latest app version in dataset)?
 If so, what are they?
-6. Based off the findings from the distribution of negative sentiments across the top 17 app versions chart, which version has the most user reviews that are negatively ranked and how many are there?
+6. Based off the negative sentiment distribution across Top 10 app versions chart, which version has the most reviews that are negatively ranked and how many are there?
-7. Based off the findings from the distribution of years by user reviews chart, which year contains the most user reviews and which has the least overall?
+7. How many years is the dataset comprised of?
-8. Based off the findings from the sentiment distribution by year chart, the year with the most negative sentiments is 2021.
+   Based off the distribution of years by user reviews chart, which year contains the most reviews and which has the least overall?
-   How many negative user reviews were placed and the percentage out of all negative sentiments?
+8. Based off the sentiment distribution by year chart, how many negative reviews were placed in year 2021 and what is the percentage out of all negative sentiments?
 9. Out of the 8,182 negative reviews placed in year 2021, how many are from app version 4.73.0.3?
 10. Out of the 7,326 negative user reviews in rating number 1 for year 2021, how many are from app version 4.73.0.3?
-11. Based off the findings from the year distribution by ratings chart, We see that in rating number 1 there is a large percent of user reviews from year 2021 than any other year.
+11. Based off the distribution of sentiments in rating number 1 for year 2021 chart, we see that in rating number 1 there is a large percent of reviews from year 2021 than any other year.
    How many user reviews make up the positive, negative and neutral sentiments?